 Access to energy is still a significant issue.
-In 2013, it was estimated that 1.2 billion people - 17% of the global population - did not have access to electricity.
+Today, the World Bank estimates that 1.1 billion people - 15% of the global population - do not have access to electricity.
 Distributed generation will enable faster rollout.
-It takes up to 3 years to build a new gas-fired plant; days to erect a solar installation.
+It takes up to 3 years to build a new gas-fired plant; days to erect a small solar installation.